spindle-health/spindle-token/README.md

 The full [API](https://spindle-health.github.io/carduus/api/) and an [example usage on Databricks](https://spindle-health.github.io/carduus/guides/databricks/) are also provided on the project's web page.

+## Security Audit

+This project has received a security audit from [Echelon Risk + Cyber](https://echeloncyber.com/) who provided the following statement.
+More details on this security audit can be obtained from Echelon Risk + Cyber at [this link](https://echeloncyber.com/spindle-health-security-certification-report).

+ > Echelon Risk + Cyber certifies that as of May 30, 2025, The Spindle Token implementation and Open Privacy Preserving Record Linkage (OPPRL) Protocol exhibit a high degree of alignment with secure cryptographic standards and secure development practices.
+The use of FIPS -compliant algorithms (AES-G CM-SIV, RSA-OAEP, SHA2 family), layered encryption, and privacy preserving design patterns indicate strong foundational security.
+Note: This certification is issued in good faith, based on the materials available to the Echelon team at the time of the review.

 ## Contributing

 Please refer to the carduus [contributing guide](https://spindle-health.github.io/carduus/CONTRIBUTING/) for information on how to get started contributing to the project.